simondell/threewordpoems/app/views/static_pages/styleguide.html.md

 ## Links

-Links and buttons appear as text with no underline.
+Links and buttons appear as text with no underline, in a deeper colour than their surrounding body text.

 <p><a href="#">link</a></p>
 <p><button type="button">button</button></p>